PsiGreenEx/The-Ultimate-Hunt/README.md

 The pack in its current is usable, but not very user friendly.
 I have implemented the beginnings of a config editor book to allow players to change the rules without the use of commands, but it is incomplete.

 ## How to use
-Before you begin, each play must join their respective team with `/team join hunter` or `/team join runner`.
-Any players not in a team will be made a spectator automatically.
+Before you begin, each player must join their respective team with `/team join hunter` or `/team join runner`.
+Any players not in a team will be made a spectator automatically as the game begins.
 Then, run the command `/function uhunt:game_states/hunt/start1` to begin the game.

+To be allowed to use the config book, use these commands:
+`/tag @s add uhunt.admin`
+`/function uhunt:util/config-book`

-To edit the rules, first view the current config using this command:
+To edit the rules without the book, first view the current config using this command:
 `/data get storage uhunt:system c`
 Then edit the rule using this command:
 `/data modify storage uhunt:system c.<RuleName> set value <Value>`